Looking for a Job? Here Are the Best Questions to Ask in an Interview

-So it’s the night before your big job interview.
+It’s the night before your big job interview.
 You’ve done your due diligence researching the company, the position and the people conducting the interview.
+You’re ready.

 But how will you respond when the hiring manager asks, “Do you have any questions for me?”

-The Best Job Interview Questions to Ask a Hiring Manager
+The Best Questions to Ask a Hiring Manager

 The cream of the crop: Our hiring managers say these are the insightful questions that stood out.
 They recommend any candidate use them during their next interview.